mcarbonell/trivia-master/docs/DONE.md

         *   Bilingual names (`name.en`, `name.es`).
         *   Lucide icon name (`icon`).
         *   A `topicValue` for AI interaction.
-        *   Detailed bilingual prompt instructions (`detailedPromptInstructions`) to guide AI question generation for that category.
+        *   Detailed prompt instructions (`detailedPromptInstructions`) to guide AI question generation for that category.
-        *   Optional bilingual difficulty-specific guidelines (`difficultySpecificGuidelines`) for even finer control.
+        *   Optional difficulty-specific guidelines (`difficultySpecificGuidelines`) for even finer control.
     *   The application fetches and displays these categories dynamically.
 *   **Category Seeding Script (`scripts/populate-firestore-categories.ts`)**:
     *   Populates the `triviaCategories` collection in Firestore from a local JSON file (`src/data/initial-categories.json`).